Web Interface Overview

 Antenna Database

-• You can either Search and favourite a pattern or upload antenna patterns to add them to your list.
+• to antenna patterns to your list, you can either Search and favourite a pattern or use the wizard to upload them.
 For more information on pattern formats and validation, see the antennas section within the reference data section.

 Selecting patterns for use